 In the eyes of the law, individuals are not considered to be an ‘adult’ until they reach the age of 18.
 As such, children are unable to claim compensation until they reach this age.
-The law states that in the event that someone under the age of 18 suffers as a result of medical negligence or clinical malpractice, they have three years from the date of their 18th birthday to pursue a claim.
-As a parent, you will still be entitled to make a claim for compensation on your child’s behalf before they turn 18, but the limitation period does not start until they turn 18.
+The law states that if someone under the age of 18 suffers as a result of medical negligence or clinical malpractice, they have three years from the date of their 18th birthday to pursue a claim.
+As a parent, you will still be entitled to claim compensation on your child’s behalf before they turn 18, but the limitation period does not start until they turn 18.

 Fatal medical accidents

 In the unfortunate event that an accident or incident of negligence or malpractice results in death, the law also provides exceptions for this.
 People who have been injured do not always pass immediately, so the date of limitation will run from the date of their death rather than from the date that the accident occurred.